vandenit/vandenit-website/content/pages/about.md

 ---
 title: About
 blocks:
-  - tagline: Meet the Founder
+  - tagline: Meet the developer
-    headline: " Filip Van den Broeck, a seasoned Full Stack Developer with over 15 years of experience in developing high-performance, secure web applications and systems."
+    headline: ' Filip Van den Broeck, a seasoned Full Stack Developer with over 15 years of experience in developing high-performance, secure web applications and systems.'
-    text: ""
+    text: ''
-    text2: ""
+    text2: ''
     image:
       src: /uploads/main/unnamed.jpg
       isAvatar: true
     _template: hero
   - body: >
-      Hi!
-I'm Filip Van den Broeck, a Full Stack Developer with over 15 years of experience in building secure, high-performance web applications.
-I specialize in frontend and backend development, focusing on secure coding and integrating OWASP standards.

       # What I Do Best

-      I build secure, scalable applications, with experience in critical systems for companies like BNP Paribas Fortis and my own projects like DinnerGift.
-      I focus on performance, security, and reliability.
+      I build secure, scalable applications, with experience in critical systems for companies like **BNP Paribas Fortis** and my own projects like **DinnerGift**.
+I focus on **performance**, **security**, and **reliability**.
 Let's connect to discuss how I can help bring your project to life.
-    color: default
+    color: ''
     _template: content
   - title: Why Clients Love Working with Me
     items: